sellisttg/AVP/readme.md

 ###m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used;
 ###n.
 Developed automated unit tests for their code;
+Automated unit tests are developed to validate the return types and verify that the controllers return what is expected.
+An example of unity test outputs can be found here.
 ###o.
 Setup  or  used  a  continuous  integration  system  to  automate  the  running  of  tests  and  continuously deployed their code to their IaaS or PaaS provider;
 ###p.
 Setup or used configuration management;
 ###q.
 Setup or used continuous monitoring;